Catappult/appcoins-iab-sample/README.md

 ## Architecture
 AppCoinsWallet exposes a Android Service which your app should bind with.
-Once bound to AppCoinsWallet service, your app can start communicating over IPC using an AIDL inteface.
+Once bound to AppCoinsWallet service, your app can start communicating over IPC using an AIDL interface.

 ## Google Play IAB to AppCoins IAB Migration Guide